irisval/next-gen/user/pages/03.community/community.md

 ---
 title: Community
 about_text: 'Hello there!
 We are a non-profit organization providing a platform for youth to explore their skills as entrepreneurs and innovators through events and projects that provides opportunites for real-life application.
-We empower the Caribbean and Latin America regions'' young developers, designers, and tech-entrepreneurs.'
+We empower the Caribbean region''s young developers, designers, and tech-entrepreneurs.'
 join_subtext: 'Become a part of our community and gain awesome benefits!'
 benefits:
     -